anav5704/Note-App-MERN/README.md

 <details>
 <summary>Controllers</summary>

 Controllers are the functions that act as a link between the model and view.
-It takes the input from the user, and forwards it to the model to use it.
+It takes the input from the user and forwards it to the model to use it.
 It then sends a response back to the user after the model is done doing its thing.
-Responses can be either a success of failure, whereby the error needs to be handled.
+Responses can be either a success or failure, whereby the error needs to be handled.
 Here is.
 Here is an example of a controller for creating notes:

 ```
 const createNote = async (req, res) => {